Perry Williams (cornerback)

-Perry Lamar Williams (born May 12, 1961) is an American former professional football cornerback in the National Football League (NFL).
+Perry Lamar Williams (born May 12, 1961) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was selected by the New York Giants in the seventh round of the 1983 NFL draft.

+Early life

+Williams attended Richmond Senior High School in Rockingham, North Carolina.
+He has a part of Richmond's 1978 state championship football team.
+Williams was inducted into the Raider Athletic Hall of Fame in 2025.

+College career

+He played college football for the NC State Wolfpack.
+He also ran track for the Wolfpack's track and field team and held the 55m indoor track record in 1983 with a time of 6.22 seconds.

+Professional career

 He played for the Giants from 1984 to 1993.
-He played college football and ran track at North Carolina State.
-He held the 55m indoor track record in 1983 with a time of 6.22 seconds.
+Williams won two Super Bowls while with the Giants.

 Together with George Martin, Williams is an alum of Fairleigh Dickinson University-Florham (BA 1987), as the first two Giants players to graduate from the school's NFL degree completion program.

+Personal life

 He works at Long Island University Post (LIU) as the Director of Sports Management.

-Williams won two Super Bowls with the Giants.